What Are the Cheapest Campervans in the UK?

 Older campervans can be significantly cheaper to buy than newer models.
 However, they do often come with more risk of expensive repairs and maintenance, and sourcing parts may be more challenging.

-If the model is over 40 years old, it won’t require an official MOT, but it’s worth regularly servicing for reliability and peace of mind.
+If the model is over 40 years old, it may be exempt from needing an official MOT, but it’s worth regularly servicing for reliability and peace of mind.

 Is it cheaper to buy a converted campervan?